niranjan97/python-pocket/README.md

 Request functions all work as they should.
 You don't have to use my API consumer_key.
 Check out https://getpocket.com/developer/docs/authentication for more info.

+EDIT: Welp, nevermind.
+Turns out Pocket doesn't support article extraction (https://getpocket.com/developer/docs/v3/article-view).
+I'll leave the authentication stuff here if anyone wants to use it though, and might add basic add/remove functionality to round out the application.
+You could always use Diffbot as the attached webpage suggests however.

+I know I won't.